stefanw/froide-redact/README.md

 ## Usage

-The links to the bottom open a sample pdf rendered as html.
+The links above open a sample pdf rendered as html.

 - Select parts of the text to redact that part
 - Click on links to remove the links (probably doesn't work yet)